 Everyone loves social media, right?
-I mean, what’s there not to love?
+I mean, what’s not to love?

 Whether it’s keeping in touch with your school friends, posting holiday pics or checking in at the gym so your workout ‘still counts’, staying connected is just a click away.